jbevemyr/rocktimer/README.md

 This lets you view live times from your phone and press **Rearm** without using the touchscreen.

+### No touchscreen required

+The touchscreen is optional.
+You can build RockTimer without a display and rely on:

+- A **phone/tablet** connected to the RockTimer Wi‑Fi network
+- An **Apple Watch** companion (future / external app integration)
+- Any **laptop/desktop** on the same Wi‑Fi network using a web browser

 ### Local hostname: http://rocktimer

 If you use the provided Wi‑Fi AP setup, dnsmasq can be configured to resolve: